centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 #### Centreon Engine

+Compatibility with other 23.04 components.

 #### Centreon Broker

-- Convert all BBDO messages to Protobuf: BBDO v2 protocol was entirely based on buffers with a static structure.
+- Converted all BBDO messages to Protobuf: the BBDO v2 protocol was entirely based on buffers with a static structure.
 We converted all the event message types into Protobuf classes, in order to easily add new fields or new message types in the future.

 ## Centreon Gorgone